In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Cook your protein; finish the stir-fry

-Add the stir-fry sauce base and 2 tablespoons [¼ cup] water and cook, stirring occasionally, until your protein is cooked through, about 30 seconds for regular shrimp; 1 to 2 minutes for jumbo shrimp or scallops; 2 to 3 minutes for steak, pork, tofu, or plant-based chicken; and 4 to 6 minutes for chicken.
+Add the cashew-plum stir-fry sauce base and 2 tablespoons [¼ cup] water.
+Cook, stirring occasionally, until your protein is cooked through, about 30 seconds for regular shrimp; 1 to 2 minutes for jumbo shrimp or scallops; 2 to 3 minutes for steak, pork, tofu, or plant-based chicken; and 4 to 6 minutes for chicken.
 Stir in the vegetables, remove from the heat, and season to taste with salt and pepper.

 Transfer the stir-fry to individual bowls, garnish with the green parts of the scallions, and serve.

 - Scrub the carrots.